 Trying to work part-time while going to school full-time can be quite the challenge.
-You're trying to juggle classes, homework, work, your social life and the battle to stay sane.
+You’re trying to juggle classes, homework, work, your social life and the battle to stay on top of it all.

 Is it possible to work full-time and study full-time?
 Sounds crazy right?
 Like a recipe for complete, flaming burnout, followed by dropping out of school.
 Only crazy people would try to work and study full-time.

 Believe it or not, many people have very successfully attended school and held down a full-time job.
 These people are not crazy.
 They have friends and a social life and even families.
 They didn’t burn out or go off the deep end.

 So how did they do it?
 Did they discover some method of slowing time which allowed them to move between locations rapidly?